Oh, here we go with offshore companies! This is an interesting but often misinterpreted world. So, what’s the buzz about offshore companies in India?

 6. American Express (Amex)

 The strategy of Amex includes Indian and Philippine customer services.
-Wipro’s Spectramind firm and other IT gurus like Infosys and Tata Consultancy Services is where Amex contracts IT services, application development, maintenance, and technical support exploiting Indian expertise in that domain.
+Wipro’s Spectramind firm and other IT gurus like Infosys and Tata Consultancy Services are where Amex contracts IT services, application development, maintenance, and technical support exploiting Indian expertise in that domain.

 7. Transocean